 - Multi-tiered firewalls, with multiple layers of protection throughout our network.
 Much like compartments on a ship, it means that even if the hull is breached, the system can stay afloat without losing valuable data.

 - Penetration testing.
 This involves some friendly hackers who we pay to try and break into our system.
 But don’t worry, they’re on our side!
 They report back any issues they find so we can tighten our security, and so far they have never managed to get in.

 - Vulnerability scanning.
 These are automatic probes which identify security problems by trying to break into our network.
 They are not as creative in their tactics as the penetration testers, but they run tests weekly and identify issues quickly.

 This is of course just the start.
 Being cyber secure is a moving target, and we can never say never.
 But there are industry best practices that we at 10to8 follow, and there are simple tips that can significantly reduce the risk.

 Start Taking Customer Bookings Online Today

 Join over 50,000 other businesses Worldwide that trust 10to8 for their appointment scheduling needs.
 Free and easy setup, get started today!

-Richard is the MD and a director of 10to8, responsible for day to day running of the company.
-He has been with 10to8 for 4 years, joining after completing a
+Richard is the Managing Director and Co-founder of 10to8, responsible for day to day running of the company.
+He has been with 10to8 since he completed a Ph.D. at Oxford.

 Looking For The Best Scheduling Software?